 Who went Cath, David and their daughters Caitlin, 19, and Alice, 15

-Itinerary For the first couple of days we stayed with Italian friends in Turin and then drove on to Lake Maggiore.
-We stayed here for a week then drove to Lake Como for three nights.
+Itinerary Cath: We wanted to combine some city sightseeing and shopping with relaxing and exploring in the Italian Lake District.
+For the first couple of days we stayed with friends in Turin and then drove on to Lake Maggiore.
+We stayed here in an apartment for a week then drove on to Lake Como for three more nights.
 We rounded off the trip with two nights in Milan.

 Two days in Turin